bluesnap/bluesnap-android-int/README.md

 The SDK includes an integrated Kount SDK for anti fraud functionality.
 A `kountSessionId` will be sent to BlueSnap servers and also with the server to server call.
 For more information see [https://developers.bluesnap.com/docs/fraud-prevention]

 ## 3D Secure Authentication
 The SDK includes an integrated Cardinal SDK for 3DS Authentication.
-If you choose to activate this service and the shopper chooses credit card as payment method, a cardinal result will be passed as part of the `SdkResult` (threeDSAuthenticationResult property).
+If you are using BlueSnap SDK UI: if you choose to activate this service and the shopper chooses credit card as payment method, the cardinal result will be passed as part of the `SdkResult` (threeDSAuthenticationResult property).
+If you're using your own UI, the cardinal result will be available in CardinalManager instance.

+if 3DS Authentication not successful, the result will be one of the following:
+* `AUTHENTICATION_SUCCEEDED`
+* `AUTHENTICATION_BYPASSED`

-If 3DS Authentication was not successful, the threeDSAuthenticationResult property will contain one of the following errors:
+If 3DS Authentication was **not** successful, the result will be one of the following errors:
-* `AUTHENTICATION_UNAVAILABLE` = 3D Secure is unavailable for this card or a technical error occurred.
+* `AUTHENTICATION_UNAVAILABLE` = 3D Secure is unavailable for this card.
-* `AUTHENTICATION_FAILED` = Payment/Transaction error.
+* `AUTHENTICATION_FAILED` = Card authentication failed in cardinal challenge.
+* `THREE_DS_ERROR` = Either a Cardinal internal error or a server error occurred.
-* `AUTHENTICATION_NOT_SUPPORTED` = No attempt to run 3D Secure challenge was done due to unsupported 3DS version.
+* `CARD_NOT_SUPPORTED` = No attempt to run 3D Secure challenge was done due to unsupported 3DS version.
+* `AUTHENTICATION_CANCELED` (only possible when using your own UI) = The shopper canceled the challenge or pressed the 'back' button in Cardinal activity.

 In that case, you can decide whether you want to proceed with the transaction without 3DS Authentication or not.
+**Please note** that you will be able to proceed with the transaction only If the option **Process failed 3DS transactions** is enabled in **Settings > Fraud Settings** in the BlueSnap Console.

 ## Customization and UI Overrides
 The SDK allows you to customize the checkout experience, change colors, icons and basic layouts.
 One way to achieve that is by overriding the SDK resources files in your application and provide matching resource file names to override the SDK default values.